xaviedoanhduy/stock-logistics-workflow/stock_move_line_lock_qty_done/README.rst

 Configuration
 =============

+Update the following settings:

+* Go to *Inventory > Settings* and select the 'Limit Updates to Done Quantity After Validation' option to enable the restriction.
+This should be done for each company.
-To configure this module, you need to add the users allowed to edit the done quntity for done moves to the group "Can edit done quantity for done stock moves"
+* Add users who are allowed to edit the done quantity for done moves to the group 'Can edit done quantity for done stock moves'.

 Bug Tracker
 ===========